Accelerated Bachelor’s/Master’s Program

 Application Procedure

-Interested students that meet the GPA requirement should schedule a meeting with the Undergraduate Academic Advisor and Director of Graduate Programs to discuss eligibility, graduate program options, and to develop tentative academic plans for the bachelor’s and master’s degree programs (this is called the ABM Plan of Work).
+STEP 1: Interested students who meet the GPA requirement should schedule a meeting with the Undergraduate Academic Advisor and Director of Graduate Programs to discuss eligibility, graduate program options, and develop tentative academic plans for both the bachelor’s and master’s degree programs (this is called the ABM Plan of Work).

 Notes: